Burkifa23/mokoto_vote/README.md

 # mokoto_vote
+I was introduced to Mokoto in an Zero to DApp ICPHUBGH session.
 Learning Mokoto with a Voting Platform